GuidesWikiHow Long Do Gaming PCs Last?

 Processors

 CPUs are durable components, and their lifespan can extend to 7 to 10 years or even more with proper care.
-Factors such as usage, heat, and the functioning of essential parts like the hard drive and power supply can influence the CPU’s longevity.[1]
+Factors such as usage, heat, number of cores, and the functioning of essential parts like the hard drive and power supply can influence the CPU’s longevity.[3]
 While some apps and games might require more powerful CPUs, upgrading every 3 to 4 years may be sufficient for most users due to the continual advancements in processor technology.

 CPU